Honkai Impact 3rd: Weapons

-Players can obtain weapons through shop purchases, the gacha, crafting, and other ways.
+Players can obtain weapons through shop purchases, crafting, and the gacha system, among other methods.
 After players obtain weapons, they can upgrade the weapons to improve their attribute effects.

-After reaching player level 81 and weapon level 50, some weapons can be further upgraded into PRI-ARMs, changing their design, attributes, and effects.
+After reaching player level 50 and weapon level 50, some weapons can be further upgraded into PRI-ARMs up to level 65, changing their design, attributes, and effects, provided that the weapon prerequisite is obtained.
+Upgrading these PRI-ARMs does not consume regular weapon upgrade materials, instead requiring a medley of Einstein's Toruses, SC Metal-H2, and Fluid Alloy Blocks.
+However, players will not be able to increase the maximum weapon level until reaching player level 81.

 Stigmata

 Each Valkyrie can equip three Stigmata.
 Players can increase their characters' attack, defense, critical chance, and other attribute effects while those characters wear various Stigmata.
+Stigmata are usually tailored to the specific uses of the character.

 The Stigmata system can be divided into three types: top, middle, and bottom, which correspond to the types of attack, defense, and auxiliary.
 Players can also activate different set effects when wearing two or three Stigmata of the same set.
 Players can obtain Stigmata through the gacha, stage completion, events, and crafting.
 After players obtain a Stigmata, they can enhance, upgrade, and refine it to improve the Stigmata's stats and effects.

 Item enhancement

-Players can enhance Valkyrie stats by "enhancing" (leveling-up) weapons and Stigmata.
-Stigmata level up requires a different exp item type than weapons.
-Upon "enhancement", the equipment can get a better attribute effect bonus.
+Players can enhance Valkyrie stats by enhancing (leveling-up) weapons and Stigmata.
+Stigmata level up requires a different EXP item type than weapons.
+Upon enhancement, the equipment can get a better attribute effect bonus.

 Item upgrading

 Players can improve the attribute effect of equipment by upgrading weapons and Stigmata.
-All weapons or Stigmata can upgrade the star level through an "upgrade".
+All weapons or Stigmata can upgrade the star level through an upgrade.
 After upgrading, the maximum level limit increases, allowing stronger effects.
 More advanced weapons and Stigmata require more advanced upgrade materials.
 Players can obtain upgrade materials by challenging stages, pulling in the gacha, and purchasing in stores.